QIICR/dcmqi/docs/user_guide/slicer_extension.md

-# Install `dcmqi` as a 3D Slicer extension
+# Use `dcmqi` from the `QuantitativeReporting` 3D Slicer extension

+You can access the functionality provided by `dcmqi` in 3D Slicer using `QuantitativeReporting` extension.
+Specifically, you can use `QuantitativeReporting` to prepare segmentations of DICOM imaging series, define semantics of the segmentation, calculate measurements and export the result as DICOM.
+You can also load DICOM segmentations, measurement structured reports and parametric maps with `QuantitativeReporting`, which is using `dcmqi` to support data conversion.
+See user guide of `QuantitativeReporting` for further details.

-`dcmqi` should be available as an extension in the nightly version of [3D Slicer](http://slicer.org), starting November 2016.
+[`QuantitativeReporting`](http://slicer.org) should be available as an extension in the nightly version of [3D Slicer](http://slicer.org), starting November 2016.
 We always suggest that you use the latest (nightly) version of the software when you try it for the first time.

 Download the latest **nightly release** for your platform from http://download.slicer.org.